voduytuan/Restful-EasyOCR/README.md

 ## Run with default Docker Hub image

-The fastest way to run is using provided image at https://hub.docker.com/voduytuan/restful-easyocr.
+The fastest way to run is using provided image at https://hub.docker.com/repository/docker/voduytuan/restful-easyocr (or `docker pull voduytuan/restful-easyocr`).

 ### Start Docker Container